 Major Forsyth-Major served in France during the First World War.
 He was a prolific but largely unsuccessful writer who wrote under many different noms de plume.
 These included John Beverley, Don Beverley, Guy Beverley, Barry Macdonald, Ian Mac, Ivor McIvor, Randolph Major, and Maxim Major.
-The only work by him to achieve publication, Elements of Tactics (1916), was a series of lectures discussing the principles of military manoeuvre.
+The only one of his works to achieve publication, Elements of Tactics (1916), was a series of lectures discussing the principles of military manoeuvre.

-The collection (ref U DFM) contains numerous photographs taken during Forsyth-Major's military service, depicting both scenes in the Middle East and tank battalions in France and Cologne.
-Of particular interest are images of T E Lawrence (Lawrence of Arabia) and King Feisal at U DFM/4/38 and seven photographs showing damaged tanks and soldiers crossing duckboards at U DFM/4/44.
-Also included are; Havoc Over Europe, an account of Forsyth-Major's wartime experiences, at U DFM/1/15; a novel, The Phantom Legions: an Unfinished Symphony of War, 1914 - 1918, at U DFM/1/25; and postcards of Zepplin airships at U DFM/4/62.
+The collection contains numerous photographs taken during Forsyth-Major's military service, depicting both scenes in the Middle East and tank battalions in France and Cologne.
+Of particular interest are images of T. E. Lawrence (Lawrence of Arabia) and King Feisal at U DFM/4/38, and seven photographs showing damaged tanks and soldiers crossing duckboards at U DFM/4/44.
+Also included are Havoc Over Europe, an account of Forsyth-Major's wartime experiences, at U DFM/1/15; a novel, The Phantom Legions: an Unfinished Symphony of War, 1914-1918, at U DFM/1/25; and postcards of Zepplin airships at U DFM/4/62.

 The online catalogue includes a detailed overview of this collection (ref U DFM).